About

 Self-touch

-Self-touch behaviors emerge within the first weeks of life and are a crucial form of sensorimotor exploration.
+Self-touch behaviors have been observed in the foetus and after birth.
+They may constitute emerge within the first weeks of life and are a crucial form of sensorimotor exploration.
 Infants frequently touch their face, torso, and limbs, gradually refining their ability to reach and coordinate across the body.

 Behavioral insights